Exawind/exawind-manager/docs/index.rst

 .. code-block:: console

-   jrood@jrood-38508s ~ % cd exawind-manager
+   user@user-38508s ~ % cd exawind-manager
-   jrood@jrood-38508s exawind-manager % source shortcut.sh
+   user@user-38508s exawind-manager % source shortcut.sh
-   /Users/jrood/exawind-manager/.bootstrap
+   /Users/user/exawind-manager/.bootstrap
    ==> Added repo with namespace 'exawind'.
-   ==> Added 2 new compilers to /Users/jrood/exawind-manager/.spack/darwin/compilers.yaml
+   ==> Added 2 new compilers to /Users/user/exawind-manager/.spack/darwin/compilers.yaml
        gcc@14.2.0  apple-clang@15.0.0
    ==> Compilers are defined in the following files:
-       /Users/jrood/exawind-manager/.spack/darwin/compilers.yaml
+       /Users/user/exawind-manager/.spack/darwin/compilers.yaml

 Machine Fingerprint
 -------------------

 Next, we can probe the machine to see what Exawind-Manager thinks the machine is.
 Note for our project we have a set list of machines in which we curate our own configurations.
 They are defined and queried in the `find-exawind-manager.py <https://github.com/Exawind/exawind-manager/blob/main/find-exawind-manager.py>`_ file.
-This file maps the machine to a known lowercase name identifier where the Spack yaml config files are referenced.
+This file maps the machine to a known lowercase name identifier where the Spack ``yaml`` config files are referenced.
 Here we query which configuration files Exawind-Manager will choose:

 .. code-block:: console

-   jrood@jrood-38508s exawind-manager % spack manager find-machine
+   user@user-38508s exawind-manager % spack manager find-machine
    exawind-manager darwin

 Therefore Exawind-Manager will include the ``yaml`` files from the ``darwin`` (MacOS) `configuration <https://github.com/Exawind/exawind-manager/tree/main/configs/darwin>`_.
 Note the `base <https://github.com/Exawind/exawind-manager/tree/main/configs/base>`_ configuration files will always be used, with the machine-specific configuration taking precedence.
 The base files set many preferences as defaults such as where downloads are cached, the build stage is located, etc. Any of these can be overidden by the machine-specific configuration.